6 Best Car Drying Towels of 2023

 I use a microfiber drying towel, so this is my method.

-I lay the towel out completely, working from the top down, letting the towel soak up the water rather than trying to displace the water through scrubbing or wiping.
-I gently move the towel across the bodywork, quite slowly, and do this for all of the car, my aim being to get 90% of the water in one hit (and with some of the bigger towels, this is entirely possible).
+I lay the towel out completely, working from the top-down, letting the towel soak up the water rather than trying to displace the water through scrubbing or wiping.
+I gently move the towel across the bodywork, quite slowly, and do this for all of the cars, my aim is to get 90% of the water in one hit (and with some of the bigger towels, this is entirely possible).

 Once I’ve done the first pass, if the towel needs it, I’ll wring it out and go again, only this time using more of a wiping motion, again working from the top down.

-You need to be extra careful when using a large drying towel – it’s easy to let the edge or corner drag on the floor without realizing, and before you know it, you’re introducing grit, dirt or debris to the paint and costing yourself a full paint buffing job at the very least.
+You need to be extra careful when using a large drying towel.
+It’s easy to let the edge or corner drag on the floor without realizing it.
+Before you know it, you’re introducing grit, dirt or debris to the paint and costing yourself a full paint buffing job at the very least.

-Unless you’re a hardcore detailing freak, it’s likely that you’ll leave the panel gaps and door jambs to ‘air dry’ but I don’t feel the job is finished correctly if I do that … gotta be all or nothing as far as I’m concerned.
+Unless you’re a hardcore detailing freak, it’s likely that you’ll leave the panel gaps and door jambs to ‘air-dry’.
+But, I don’t feel the job is finished correctly if I do that.
+It’s to got to be all or nothing as far as I’m concerned.

-As I do a bit of research with all of the articles I write, when looking at these drying towels, it seems that people use them for all manner of things … from drying shower screens to their pets and even their own hair!
+When looking at these drying towels, it seems that people use them for all manner of things – from drying shower screens to their pets and even their own hair!

-Sure, you’re not wanting to send big bucks on a drying towel to mop up some spilt coffee or other domestic mess, but some of these towels would be ideal to keep around the home for just such an emergency.
+Sure, you’re not wanting to spend big bucks on a drying towel to mop up some spilled coffee or other domestic mess.
+However, some of these towels would be ideal to keep around the home for just such an emergency.